eik-lib/core/doc/file-structure.md

 Packages are stored under `/:root/:org/pkg/:name/:version/` and the structure of a package is arbitrary and untouched during upload by the service.

-The file structure of a package is stored in a log file at `/:root/:org/pkg/:name/:version.log.json`.
+The file structure of a package is stored in a package file at `/:root/:org/pkg/:name/:version.package.json`.

 ## Import Maps

-Import maps are stored under `/:root/:org/map/:name/:version.json`.
+Import maps are stored under `/:root/:org/map/:name/:version.import-map.json`.
 The filename of import maps is strict and conforms to the version number it's given with a `.json` extension.

 The filename of import maps prior to uploading to the service can be anything.
 The service will convert the file name according to the parameters given when uploading it.